jnnanav-aws/aws-iot-edukit-tutorials/workshop/content/Blinky hello world/Prerequisites/_index.en.md

 pre = "<b>a. </b>"
 +++

-In this chapter, you'll download and install the [AWS CLI](https://aws.amazon.com/cli/) for your host machine's operating system, retrieve AWS [Identity and Access Management](https://aws.amazon.com/iam/) (IAM) user access credentials to manage services with the AWS CLI, configure the AWS CLI, and finally test that the AWS CLI is working properly.
-This tutorial assumes that you have an [AWS account](https://console.aws.amazon.com/console/home) and you have completed [setting up your environment](../getting-started/prerequisites.html).
-If you already have the AWS CLI (version 1 or version 2) installed and configured on your machine, skip to [Testing the AWS CLI](#testing-the-aws-cli).
+In this section, you download and install the [AWS CLI](https://aws.amazon.com/cli/) for your host machine's operating system, retrieve AWS [Identity and Access Management](https://aws.amazon.com/iam/) (IAM) user access credentials to manage services with the AWS CLI, configure the AWS CLI, and finally test that the AWS CLI is working properly.

+{{% notice info%}}
+If you already have the AWS CLI (version 1 or version 2) installed and configured on your machine, skip to [Test the AWS CLI](#testing-the-aws-cli).
+{{% /notice %}}

-## Open the PlatformIO CLI Terminal Window
+## Open the PlatformIO CLI terminal window
-In the [Getting Started](../getting-started.html) tutorial, you installed and used PIO and the PIO terminal window.
+In the [Getting Started](../getting-started.html) tutorial, you installed and used Platform IO (PIO) and the PIO terminal window.
+The PIO terminal window pre-loads additional applications and libraries that your standard terminal/command prompt might not have.
 It is important to continue to use the PIO terminal window for all subsequent steps.
-The PIO terminal window pre-loads additional applications and libraries that your standard terminal/command prompt might not have.

-If you closed VS Code or don't have the terminal viewport with the PlatformIO CLI loaded in VS Code, complete the following the steps below after opening VS Code:
+If you closed Visual Studio Code (VS Code) or don't have the terminal viewport with the PlatformIO CLI displayed, complete the following the steps:
+1. Open VS Code, if necessary.
-1) Choose the **PlatformIO logo** on the VS Code activity bar (left most menu).
+1. Choose the **PlatformIO logo** on the VS Code activity bar.
-2) From the **Quick Access** menu, under **Miscellaneous**, select **New Terminal**.
-The terminal viewport should load with a new terminal labeled **PlatformIO CLI**.
+1. From the **Quick Access** menu, expand **Miscellaneous**, and select **New Terminal**.
+The terminal viewport should load with a new terminal labeled *PlatformIO CLI*.
-{{< img "pio-new_terminal-alexa_intro.en.png" "PlatformIO CLI terminal in VS Code" "1 - Open PIO menu, 2 - Open new PIO Terminal, 3 - Verify you're in the 'PlatformIO CLI' terminal session">}}
+{{< img "pio-new_terminal-alexa_intro.en.png" "PlatformIO CLI terminal in VS Code" "1 - Open PIO menu, 2 - Open a new PIO Terminal, 3 - Verify that you have a 'PlatformIO CLI' terminal session">}}

-## Downloading and Installing the AWS CLI
+## Download and nstall the AWS CLI
 The AWS Command Line Interface (CLI) is a unified tool to manage your AWS services.
 With just one tool to download and configure, you can control multiple AWS services from the command line and automate them through scripts.
 To be able to configure the AWS CLI, you'll first need to have an AWS account.
 Please [sign in to AWS console](https://console.aws.amazon.com/console/home) or [create an AWS account](https://portal.aws.amazon.com/billing/signup#/start) before proceeding.

 {{%expand "Ubuntu Linux v18.0+ (64-bit)" %}}